graphql/graphql-spec/spec/Section 5 -- Validation.md

   - Let {fieldDef} be the definition of {field}
   - Let {fieldType} be the type of {fieldDef}
   - Let {requiredStatus} be the required status of {field}
-  - Let {designatorDepth} be the number of square bracket pairs in {requiredStatus}
+  - Let {designatorDepth} be the number of ListNullability operators in {requiredStatus}
+  - If {designatorDepth} is 0
+    - return true
   - Let {typeDepth} be the number of list dimensions in {fieldType}
   - If {typeDepth} equals {designatorDepth} or {designatorDepth} equals 0 return true